 money offered for that award.
 The benefit of acquisitive awards is

-that the artist's work then becomes part of the category sponsors
+that the artist's work then becomes part of the category sponsors'

-the winning works enter their collections.
+winning works enter their collections.

-A work that you have priced above the amount of money offered for
+A work that you have priced above the amount of money offered

-that you remain eligible for collection by a category
+work so that you remain eligible for collection by a category

-If you do not wish to be considered for an acquisitive award, you
+If you do not wish to be considered for an acquisitive award,

-for judging in these categories.
+available for judging in these categories.